SpongePowered/SpongeDocs/source/plugins/manager.rst

   See the `documentation for ``PluginManager```_ for full information about the class, as well as its methods and their usage.

 Public methods inside the ``PluginManager`` are used to grab information about the current collection of loaded plugins, alongside their instances.
-Example usages would be to communicate with another plugin, grabbing its instance and using the methods it offers to provide compability or extended features by means of the calling plugin.
+The plugins are stored inside a ``PluginContainer`` (discussed in next section) to allow for an easy center of information about the specific plugin.
+As an example, you can use the ``PluginManager`` to communicate with another plugin, grabbing its instance and using the methods it offers to provide compability or extended features by means of your calling plugin.

 TODO: Example - Grabbing Another Plugin